aws-samples/aws-elemental-mediatailor-tools/CustomMetrics/README.md

 1. On the left hand side navigation panel, select **Logs**.
 1. In the **Filter** search box, enter **MediaTailor** and hit enter.
 You should see MediaTailor/ManifestService.
 Click on that log group.
 1. Inside the log group, you should see a Log Stream with a prefix matching your AWS Elemental MediaTailor configuration name (**TestConfigBogusAds**).
 Click on that log stream.
 You should see the logged error message indicating the failure to reach the origin server.

+### Generate an ad server related error
 1. Navigate back to the AWS Elemental MediaTailor console.
 1. Edit the configuration you created.
 1. Enter **https://cf98fa7b2ee4450e.mediapackage.us-east-1.amazonaws.com/out/v1/6477e4bc4bd84cbb895808281b1942b2** for **Video content source**.
 This is now the correct origin server URL.
 1. Go back to the VideoJS open source HLS player and play back the AWS Elemental MediaTailor endpoint you used earlier.
-1. Let it run long enough until it hits an ad slate.
+1. Let it run long enough until it hits an ad avail.
 AWS Elemental MediaTailor should now succeed fetching video segments from the origin server but will fail to reach the ADS.
 1. Navigate back to the AWS CloudWatch console.
 1. On the left hand side navigation panel, select **Logs**.
 1. In the **Filter** search box, enter **MediaTailor** and hit enter.
 You should see MediaTailor/AdDecisionServerInteractions.
 Click on that log group.